jonlpersson/ed-latimore/site/_posts/2022-06-25-business-and-life-lessons-from-the-notorious-b-i-g-s-10-crack-commandments.md

 > *Number 6, that goddamn credit?
 Dead it<br>You think a crackhead paying you back, shit forget it!*

 Crackheads are unreliable.
-They can hustle when they need to get money for crack, but they're still unreliable.
+They can hustle when they need to get money for crack, but they’re still unreliable.

 ***\[Read: [How to hustle like a crackhead](/how-to-hustle-like-a-crackhead/)\]***